Peabody Energy reorganization plan lacks mine cleanup coverage details

+* Freeport-McMoran reports fourth-quarter and year ended December 31, 2016 results Source text for Eikon: Further company coverage:

-CHICAGO Peabody Energy Corp (BTUUQ.PK) failed to explain how it will cover future mine cleanup costs in a reorganization plan filed late Thursday, triggering concerns over the company's use of "self-bonds."
+CHICAGO Dec 23 Peabody Energy Corp failed to explain how it will cover future mine cleanup costs in a reorganization plan filed late Thursday, triggering concerns over the company's use of "self-bonds."

 Under a federal program called "self-bonding," large miners like Peabody have been allowed to extract coal without setting aside cash or collateral to ensure mined land is returned to its natural setting, as required by law.